-- What external environment (general, industry, and competitive) segments do you think BP considered or didn't consider prior to their drilling off the Gulf Coast?
+- 1. What parts of the external environment (general, industry, and competitive) segments do you think BP considered or didn't consider prior to their drilling off the Gulf Coast?
 What should the wedding business owners now consider in their external environment? - o BP: Considered economic, political/legal, technological, and global segments in the general environment.
-Appears to have considered all facets of the industry environment and the competitive environment that may have been their primary motivators for the Gulf offshore drilling - o BP: Didn't consider the following: - General: demographic, sociocultural, and physical environment fully - Wedding business owners: - Need to consider demographic changes for geographic migration, economic segments particularly for rebuilding, the political/legal segment regarding the impact on their business of additional oil company regulation of oil drilling and operations, sociocultural preferences, technology requirements to avoid future business loss, the global segment regarding international company infiltration, and the physical environment to react and overcome disasters in the future - How should BP have handled an external environmental analysis and what environmental changes and trends (opportunities and threats) might they have discovered? - External environmental analysis should have included scanning, monitoring, forecasting, and assessing (See Table 2.2) - Opportunities: Other areas less socially affected by drilling, partnership opportunities with wedding businesses, other areas for drilling having less natural pressure, other areas will less oil drilling regulations, and more benefit in alternative energy sources - Threats: Possibilities of increased regulation of operations, increasing environmentally conscious society, and increasing social responsibility perceptions in society and how it impacts purchases - A year later, analyze BP, using the five forces of competition model, to determine the industry's attractiveness in terms of profit potential. - o Threat of new entrants: Not likely, given the investments and control of the controllers like BP, Exxon, and Shell-Good Profit Potential - o Bargaining power of suppliers: BP's disasters have opened opportunities for competition to be better suppliers-Poor Profit Potential
+Appears to have considered all facets of the industry environment and the competitive environment that may have been their primary motivators for the Gulf offshore drilling

+- o BP: Didn't consider the following: - General: demographic, sociocultural, and physical environment fully - Wedding business owners: - Need to consider demographic changes for geographic migration, economic segments particularly for rebuilding, the political/legal segment regarding the impact on their business of additional oil company regulation of oil drilling and operations, sociocultural preferences, technology requirements to avoid future business loss, the global segment regarding international company infiltration, and the physical environment to react and overcome disasters in the future - 2.
+How should BP have handled an external environmental analysis and what environmental changes and trends (opportunities and threats) might they have discovered? - External environmental analysis should have included scanning, monitoring, forecasting, and assessing (See Table 2.2) - Opportunities: Other areas less socially affected by drilling, partnership opportunities with wedding businesses, other areas for drilling having less natural pressure, other areas will less oil drilling regulations, and more benefit in alternative energy sources - Threats: Possibilities of increased regulation of operations, increasing environmentally conscious society, and increasing social responsibility perceptions in society and how it impacts purchases - 3.
+Analyze BP using the five forces of competition model, to determine the industry's attractiveness in terms of profit potential. - o Threat of new entrants: Not likely, given the investments and control of the controllers like BP, Exxon, and Shell-Good Profit Potential - o Bargaining power of suppliers: BP's disasters have opened opportunities for competition to be better suppliers-Poor Profit Potential - o Bargaining power of buyers: BP's disasters have created more concerns from society in their purchase behavior-Poor Profit Potential - o Rivalry among competing firms: Revenue losses by BP give greater way to competition to compete-Poor Profit Potential - Threat of substitute products: BP continues to be involved in alternative energy sources and may have invested too much in the disaster than needed to be but they are still attempting to produce substitutes themselves-Good Profit Potential - 4.
+Who might be in BP's strategic group and why? - Text: Strategic group is a set of firms that emphasize similar strategic dimensions and use a similar strategy. - o BP's strategic group: Exxon & Shell - 5.
+What would a competitor of BP discover about them in a competitor analysis? - o BP, noted for its later joint ventures, is still driven to source, transport, refine, and distribute oil in the future. - o BP currently is moving toward alternative energy sources to reduce emissions

-^{© 2013} Cengage Learning.
+^{© 2015} Cengage Learning.
 All Rights Reserved.
 May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part.